Backpacking Spaghetti Recipe

 Dehydrated ground beef

 1. Start by dehydrating the ground beef and pasta sauce.
-My food dehydrator is ancient but this Cosori Food Dehydrator is a similar model with great reviews.
-Dehydrate the beef at 145°F for 4 to 6 hours until it is completely dry.
+Our food dehydrator is ancient, but this Cosori Food Dehydrator is a similar model with great reviews.
+Dehydrate the beef at 145°F for 4 – 6 hours, until it is completely dry.
 The sauce should be dehydrated at 135°F for 6 – 8 hours on a solid tray.
-Dehydrating times may vary depending on your dehydrator model as well as the moisture and humidity.
+Dehydrating times may vary depending on your dehydrator model, as well as the moisture and humidity.

 2. Store the dehydrated ground beef in a large freezer bag for up to six months.
 We put ours in the freezer for added longevity.